Pricing FAQ

 Common questions about plans, credits, and billing.

-Yes — Pro includes a 7-day trial with 300 trial credits.
-Trial credits expire at trial end.
-If you choose to activate early (immediate charge), remaining trial credits carry over into your first paid billing cycle and share the same expiration date.
+Yes.
+Pro includes a 7-day trial with 300 trial credits.
+Trial credits expire when the trial ends.
+If you activate early and pay immediately, any remaining trial credits carry into your first paid billing cycle and share that cycle's expiration date.

 Credits are used when you run AI tasks.
-Typical costs: - Monitoring (light analysis): 1 credit per analyzed post - Community discovery (subreddit discovery): 200 credits per run - Subreddit analysis (subreddit report): 50 credits per subreddit - Post polishing: 10 credits per run Key rules: - Pro includes 5,000 subscription credits per month (reset each billing cycle) - Pro includes a 7-day trial with 300 trial credits (trial credits expire at trial end; remaining trial credits carry over if you activate early) Your monitoring job's per-run post limit is the easiest way to control per-run credit spend.
+Typical costs: - Monitoring: 1 credit per analyzed post - Community discovery: 200 credits per run - Subreddit analysis: 50 credits per subreddit - Post polishing: 10 credits per run The easiest way to control spend is to tune each monitoring job's post limit and run frequency.

-The pricing page will fall back to default prices if the live Stripe price cannot be fetched, so you can still understand the plan structure.
+The page falls back to default prices if live Stripe prices cannot be fetched, so you can still compare plans.
+Checkout and subscription changes still use the active Stripe configuration when you confirm payment.

 Agent entry